GenericMappingTools/pygmt/doc/minversions.md

 - Drop support for GMT versions 3 years after their initial release, while ensuring at least two latest minor versions remain supported.
-- Maintain support for optional dependencies for at least 1 year after their initial release.
+- Maintain support for [optional dependencies](/ecosystem.md#pygmt-dependencies) for at least 1 year after their initial release.
 Users are encouraged to use the most up-to-date optional dependencies where possible.

 :::{note}
-The policy is not strictly enforced and occasional breaches of the policy are allowed after discussions within the PyGMT team.
+The SPEC 0 policy is enforced on a best-effort basis, and the PyGMT team may decide to drop support for core (and optional) package dependencies earlier than recommended for compatibility reasons.
 :::

 | PyGMT Version | GMT | Python | NumPy | pandas | Xarray |